 You will also need some olive oil for sautéing the onions and salt & pepper to taste.

 Now, for the peas.
 Add the frozen baby peas, followed by the two liters of vegetable stock, salt & pepper.
 Cook on a medium heat with the lid closed for 25 minutes, stirring the pot often.
-As for the herbs, add the marjoram, parsley and the dried paprika and let everything simmer for a further 15 minutes without the lid.
+Lastly, add the marjoram, parsley and the dried paprika and let everything simmer for a further 15 minutes without the lid.

 Serve warm into bowls.
-A nice side salad or fresh bread on the side pairs so well with grašak.
+A nice side salad or fresh bread pairs so well with Grašak.

 looking for more?

-If you are looking for other recipes to make, the ones below may be for you:
+If you are looking for other recipes to make, try one of the recipes below:

 If you make this Serbian Grašak / Pea Stew recipe, leave a comment below and let me know if you enjoyed this recipe.
 If you get a moment, please give this recipe a rating.
 You can also tag me over on Instagram with a picture.

 |1tbsp olive oil|